enlivenedcooperative/enlivenedcoop-website/_courses/2023_03-yucatan_spring_intergenerational.md

 ## What to bring

 Temperatures in the region for the dates of the learning journey range between 86F (30C) and 72F (22C).
-Expect sunny days with a chance of rain.
+Expect sunny days.
 You might want to bring:

 * eco-friendly sunscreen
 * long-sleeve, light tops